kfix/MacPin/README.md

 * Answer "No" when prompted to add it your Safari Shared links.
 * If Safari found a feed or rss metatag/mime-type, it will be passed to Digg.app which will prompt you to add it to your subscriptions.
 * PROTIP: [Add the old RSS button back to Safari 8](http://www.red-sweater.com/blog/2624/subscribe-to-feed-safari-extension)
+* [`Open Feed with Digg`](extras/Open Feed with Digg.workflow): enables selecting and right-clicking an Feed url to subscribe to it with Digg Reader

 Custom URLs: [feed](feed:http://example.com/sampleblog.xml) [rss](rss://example.com/sampleblog.xml)